hashdit/metamask-snap/README.md

 Understand precisely which function is being called and the parameters it receives during smart contract interactions.

-### Binance Smart Chain & Ethereum
+### Binance Smart Chain & Ethereum Support

 Full security screening support for BSC Mainnet and ETH Mainnet.

 ## Running instructions

-Ensure you have metamask flask installed.
+Ensure you have metamask flask installed: https://metamask.io/flask/

 1. After making changes, run "yarn install" to install any new dependencies.
 2. Run "yarn start" to launch two development servers, one for watching and compiling Snap, the other for the React site.
+3. Navigate to http://localhost:8000 to view the site.
+4. Install the snap by following instructions on the site.
+5. Initiate transactions using MetaMask and click on the 'Hashdit security' tab on the transaction approval page.
+This will executed the snap code and return risk details.